 Immediate Licence Suspensions

-A police officer has the power to issue an immediate notice of suspension when giving a persona penalty notice or a Court Attendance Notice for certain offences.
-This article outlines when an immediate suspension can be given and the requirements for its issue.
+A police officer has the power to issue an immediate notice of suspension when giving a person a penalty notice or a Court Attendance Notice for certain offences.
+This page outlines when an immediate suspension can be given, the requirements for its issue, and what you can do to get your licence back.

 Police can issue an immediate licence suspension for the following offences:

-- exceeding the speed limit by more than 45 kilometres per hour for a provisional of full licence holder;
+- exceeding the speed limit by more than 45 kilometres per hour for a provisional or full licence holder,

-- exceeding the speed limit by 30 kilometres per hour for you are a provisional licence holder.
+- exceeding the speed limit by 30 kilometres per hour for provisional licences or foreign licence holders,

 - an offence involving the death of, or grievous bodily harm to, another person caused by the use of a motor vehicle, being an offence that comprises—

 The decision of a police officer to issue a suspension notice can be appealed to the Local Court.
-In deciding the appeal, the court can:
+In deciding the appeal, the Court is required to exercise the powers held by the decision maker at the time, being whether or not to issue the immediate suspension.
+The Court can either:

 - allow the appeal (this means that suspension is removed); or

-- disallow the appeal (this means that suspension is to go ahead for the time set by the police); or
+- refuse the appeal (this means the suspension will stand and go ahead for the time set by the police); or

 - make an order as seems just to the court.